PostgreSQL Source Code git master

 static void mdunlinkfork(RelFileLocatorBackend rlocator, ForkNumber forknum, bool isRedo)

-Definition: md.c:374
+Definition md.c:374

-References InvalidForkNumber, MAX_FORKNUM, and mdunlinkfork().
+References fb(), InvalidForkNumber, MAX_FORKNUM, and mdunlinkfork().

 ◆ mdunlinkfiletag()